-New England National Scenic Trail – 233 miles
+Trek the Mountains and Coast of New England – 233 miles

 The New England National Scenic Trail is a long-distance hiking trail that snakes its way through the six states of New England.
 At nearly 1,200 miles in length, the trail offers a wealth of natural and cultural experiences for hikers.